 Basic Tortilla Chips

 Anyone who has snacked on freshly made tortilla chips can attest to their addictiveness and vast superiority to mass-market offerings.
 If you aren’t lucky enough to have high-quality tortilla chips available in your area, don’t fret because you can make your own with this recipe.
 It’s a bit of work, but you’ll earn plenty of friends.
-And it goes without saying that these are a natural pairing for guac and salsa.
+And it goes without saying that these are a natural pairing for Guac, Salsa, or Spinach Dip.

 What to buy: Use good-quality corn tortillas for this recipe.
 Though the mass-produced kinds are acceptable, these chips are just tastier made with Mexican-brand tortillas such as Guerrero.